OUR ACADEMIC PROGRAMME

 - Learners are also expected to work together in pairs and small groups, in order to develop their spoken English, interactional skills, and to make friends from other countries.

 - Our ‘Curriculum Pathways’ lessons help learners further develop speaking and fluency, with A2-B1 levels doing creative projects, group tasks, and presentations, while B2-C1 levels develop higher skills needed for future academic and professional challenges for example, public speaking, critical thinking and debating.
+Click here for more information on our Curriculum Pathways.

 We believe strongly in our responsibility to promote the development of our teachers, and as a result, they all: